 Diameter at breast height (dbh) is a standard method of measuring the size of a tree.
 This measurement is taken at the height of an adult’s breast, hence the name.
 In the United States, this measurement is taken at 4.5 feet above the ground.
 This measurement is an important factor in determining the price of tree care services, the amount of chemical needed in plant health care treatments, and the amount of time the treatment will take.

-How To Measure DBH( Diameter At Breast Height):
+How To Measure DBH (Diameter At Breast Height Calculator):

 - Get a soft measuring tape you can wrap around your tree.

 - Wrap the measuring tape around the tree at breast height (4.5 Feet Above The Ground).
 You just measured your trees circumference.

 - Plug your tree’s circumference into the calculator below to get your tree’s DBH.
 Or just divide by 3.14.